 - The Applicant is in good standing and meets all chartering requirements and criteria established within the charter agreement;

 - There are no serious outstanding or unresolved concerns relative to the Applicant; and

 - In the case of Applicants chartered by the State Charter School Board (SCSB), there are no outstanding deficiencies as defined within R277-481.

-3) The Applicant must obtain an underlying investment grade rating from Fitch Ratings, Moody’s Investors Service, or S&P Global.
+3) Except as provided below, the Applicant must obtain an underlying investment grade rating from Fitch Ratings, Moody’s Investors Service, or S&P Global.
 The Applicant will provide a copy of the rating report, verifying that the rating is in place for the bonds the UCSFA is being asked to issue.
 The Applicant must provide a copy of its most recent rating agency presentation upon request of the UCSFA.
-The UCSFA will analyze the ratings report to note any credit weaknesses outlined therein, and will take such credit weaknesses into account in determining the Applicant’s eligibility for participation in the Program.
+The UCSFA will analyze the ratings report to note any credit weaknesses outlined therein, and will take such credit weaknesses into account in determining the Applicant’s eligibility for participation in the Program

 4) The Applicant must demonstrate a stable or improving financial operating history for at least three years and provide independently audited financial statements for the most recent five years (if the Applicant has been in operation that long).

 5) The Applicant must provide a statement explaining its approved mission and describing any special emphasis offered within its curriculum.

 6) The Applicant must certify that either it has or has not previously borrowed proceeds from a tax-exempt or other tax-advantaged financing, and that it is not in default under any of the covenants into which it has entered related to such financing, including, but not limited to, continuing disclosure filing obligations, arbitrage rebate calculations, and filing of Form 990 (as applicable).